Preference-Based Optimisation for Integrated Design and Group Decision-Making

+A key characteristic of this demonstrator is that the actors exhibit conflicting preference directions over the make-span performance dimension: the operations team prefers longer durations due to perceived execution safety, whereas the commercial team prefers shorter durations due to higher revenue potential.
+Both actors, however, share a common preference orientation for cost, namely that lower costs are preferred, although they assign different levels of importance to this criterion.
+These opposing (partly aligned and partly conflicting) linear preference structures reflect structurally different operational and commercial interests.
+In addition, a coupling between performance dimensions is present: reducing the make-span (e.g., through faster sailing) leads to increased costs, further reinforcing the trade-off between the two criteria. \textsc{Note:} This fully individualised form of participation in MODO--IMAP, both in terms of stakeholder interests and weighting, represents a novel feature compared to often non-participatory classical multi-objective optimisation (MOO) approaches.

-\textsc{Note:} The preference structure in this demonstrator is intentionally simplified to highlight actor-specific interests using linear curves.
-In general, ODESYS allows asymmetric, free-form preference functions and heterogeneous stakeholder interests, enabling actors to express conflicting priorities and differentiated weight structures within a fully participative decision-making framework that formally integrates global and local weights (see \parencite{TeuberWolfert2024ConfrontingConflicts, Teuber2025Odycon}).
+\textsc{Note:} This fully individualised form of participation in MODO--IMAP, both in terms of stakeholder interests and weighting, represents a novel feature compared to often non-participatory classical multi-objective optimisation (MOO) approaches.
+The preference structure in this demonstrator is intentionally simplified to highlight actor-specific priorities and conflicting preferences using linear functions.
+In general, ODESYS supports asymmetric and non-linear preference configurations, enabling heterogeneous stakeholder interests and differentiated weighting structures within a participatory decision-making framework (see \parencite{TeuberWolfert2024ConfrontingConflicts, Teuber2025Odycon}).

-\paragraph{Acceptability} Acceptability is imposed directly on the normalized preference values rather than on the raw performance functions.
-For this demonstrator, each performance dimension is mapped linearly to a preference scale from 0 to 100:

-where the endpoints correspond to the minimum and maximum feasible performance over the solution space:

-Here, 0 represents the least preferred alternative and 100 the most preferred; a score of 0 denotes the lowest relative preference and does not imply zero performance.
-In this demonstrator, no explicit minimum acceptable preference levels are imposed (\(\overline{P}_{k,i}=0\)), so the acceptability constraints do not further restrict the feasible space, and the combined feasible–acceptable solution space reduces to \(\mathcal{S}_{f,a} = \mathcal{S}_f\).
-When minimum preference thresholds are specified, only solutions satisfying \(g_a^{(n')}(P_{k,i}(\mathbf{F})) \ge \overline{P}_{k,i}\) are retained.
-These constraints restrict the acceptable solution space but do not affect system feasibility.